-The GPA calculation includes all courses taken at BJUOnline, on campus and any approved transfer courses including any BJU coursework that has received academic forgiveness.
+The GPA calculation includes all courses taken at BJU, campus or online, and any approved transfer courses including any BJU coursework that has received academic forgiveness.
 Withdrawals (W and WF) are not included in the GPA calculation.
 In order to retain financial aid eligibility, a student must maintain a cumulative GPA as listed below.